 • For businesses with variable income, calculate the average revenue over several months or quarters to get a more accurate picture.

 Next, you need to find the revenue multiple for your industry.
 This multiple is a factor used to estimate the value of your business based on its revenue.
 Revenue multiples vary by industry and market conditions.
+A quick Google search for “revenue multiple valuation” will find this data by industry.

 For example:

-• A tech company might have a multiple of 3x because of predictable, recurring revenue.
+• A tech company might have a multiple of 6x because of predictable, recurring revenue.

-• A local service business might have a lower multiple, such as 1.5x or 2x.
+• A local service business might have a lower multiple, such as 2.5x or 4x.

 Once you know your industry’s typical multiple, you can apply it to your revenue.